Snickerdoodle: Ingredients

 Snickerdoodles have traditionally been made with a blend of shortening and butter.
 Some updated modern recipes have replaced shortening (a hydrogenated fat) with different varieties of oil.
-The cookies are rolled in cinnamon sugar which varies in the intensity of cinnamon flavor with some recipes using a 1:1 ratio of cinnamon to sugar.
-The process of making it is similar to many other cookies; first the fat and sugar are creamed together until pale and fluffy, then an egg is whisked in, and the flour is added last.
+Before being baked, the cookie dough balls are rolled in cinnamon sugar which can vary the intensity of cinnamon flavor, with some recipes using a 1:1 ratio of cinnamon to sugar.
+The process of making the cookie dough is similar to many other cookies; first the fat and sugar are creamed together until pale and fluffy, then an egg is whisked in, and the flour is added last.

+Some recipes recommend using cream of tartar as the raising agent, rather than baking soda, to give the cookie an extra tangy taste.

+Once the dough is mixed, it is divided into equal portions and each portion is rolled by hand to make a ball.
+Then each ball is rolled in a mixture of sugar and cinnamon.
+The spiced and sugared balls are then placed on baking paper on a baking tray, spaced well apart to allow for the ball to spread as it cooks, slightly candying the sugar and spice coating.

 Food trends

 The cookie is common to Mennonite and Amish communities and was a favorite treat of the Indiana poet James Whitcomb Riley.

-In more recent times, the snickerdoodle cookie has transformed into a popular flavor of desserts, sweets, drinks, etc. Big brands have taken the simple dessert and turned them into their own original products.
-For example, General Mills created a snickerdoodle flavored Chex Mix Muddy Buddies to their snack line.
-During the 2014 holiday season, Dunkin' Donuts unveiled a snickerdoodle cookie latte on their holiday menu.
+In more recent times, the snickerdoodle cookie has transformed into a popular flavor of desserts, sugary sweets, drinks, candies, etc. During the 2014 holiday season, Dunkin' Donuts unveiled a snickerdoodle cookie latte on their holiday menu.
 In addition to a snickerdoodle latte, Nestlé Coffee-Mate introduced their take on the cookie in the form of a coffee creamer.
 Brands such as Braum's Ice Cream and Prairie Farms have dedicated an ice cream flavor to the popular cookie.